Balhau/bcrypto/README.md

 This is a project build arround CMake build system.
 We could use the linux traditional tools however these are a little too low level and a lot of work must be done in managing the build of the library.
 Since the deployment of the library in several Operative Systems and arquitectures would require custom build primitives I decided to use a high level tool to abstract all these not so nice work.

+## Overal structure

+The project, for now, is composed of three libs and one aplication.

+### Utilities libbutil.so

+  Here will be implemented auxiliary functionalities.

+### Math Library libbmath.a

+  Here will be implemented math architecture dependent operations

+### Hash Library libbhash.so

+  Here wil be implemented hash functions